SDC:LX @ Volkswagen Digital Solutions, Portugal

 Asaf is the front end tech lead @Evinced, with 10+ years of experience in web development, including: frontend, backend and test automation, and a special place in his heart for shiny CI pipelines.
 After spending a year and a half traveling with his wife and 2 young kids (now 3, Mazal Tov) in the far east, he came back to create state of the art accessibility tools for developers.
 In his spare time he loves reading Harry Potter with his daughter, mentoring junior devs, and making Pitas on the Saj.

-Talk: How Time-Consuming Is It to Build an Accessible Mobile App?
+Talk: How to Start Your Journey Into Mobile Accessibility?, How Time-Consuming Is It to Build an Accessible Mobile App?

 Hi, I'm Alessandro, a software developer from London.
 I build a mobile app at Formidable using React Native.
 I truly believe it is our responsibility to push for accessibility to be considered first-class citizens in our development flow.